mjec/khefin/README.md

 # fido2-hmac-secret
-A system for using a FIDO2 authenticator with [hmac-secret extension](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#sctn-hmac-secret-extension) support to generate password-protected secrets.
+A system for using a FIDO2 authenticator with [hmac-secret extension](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#sctn-hmac-secret-extension) support to generate passphrase-protected secrets.

 ## Installation

-`make && sudo make install`
+`make release && sudo make install`

 The `DESTDIR` and `PREFIX` variables are respected (so you can do `sudo make install PREFIX=/usr`, for example, to install to `/usr/bin` instead of `/usr/local/bin`).

 Note that `make install` requires root privileges, because the binary should run as setuid root.

+If you want to install the mkinitcpio hooks, you have to build those specifically too: `make release initcpio && sudo make install`.

 ## How this works